-The club supports the Scottish Aeromodellers Association flight training scheme and you will initially be trained to "Bronze" standard and on achieving that you may fly solo.
+The club supports the Scottish Aeromodellers Association(SAA) flight training scheme and you will initially be trained to "Bronze" standard before being allowed to fly solo.

 Importantly, by joining the club, you will be covered by the SAA's third party insurance while you fly and train.